Story by: Kim Huston on February 5, 2020

-The two pediatricians at Norton Children’s Medical Associates – Windy Hills have known each other since long before one of them was a doctor.
+The two pediatricians at Norton Children’s Medical Group – Windy Hills have known each other since long before one of them was a doctor.
 When they met, one was one was a college student trying to figure out her future career, while the other was already a pediatrician who understood the value of having — and being — a mentor.

 The two met in 1998, after Dr. Bowling’s mother, a nurse, suggested to her daughter that if she was considering a career in medicine, she should shadow a physician.
 After her first year of college, the aspiring physician found her way to Dr. Price’s practice.
 That was over 20 years ago.